Sunflower Head Bird Feeders

 The second method requires you to cut the seed heads off of the plant.

-Leave a long stalk to bundle several heads together with a thick rubber band and then hang them from the rafters in a cool, dry place with twine or from nails.
+Leave a long stalk to bundle several heads with a thick rubber band and hang them from the rafters in a cool, dry place with twine or nails.

 When the seed heads are dry, place them in a covered container.